cottsak/DevCookie/README.md

 ```

 Now you should be able to toggle features on and off easily giving only "dev access" to those who need to preview/accept/test them in production.

+Also, you can test the [example project](https://github.com/cottsak/DevCookie/tree/master/DevCookie.Web), with the [above token](https://github.com/cottsak/DevCookie/blob/master/DevCookie.Web/App_Start/ContainerConfig.cs), as it is deployed to [devcookie.apphb.com](http://devcookie.apphb.com/).

 Any [feedback, suggestions](https://github.com/cottsak/DevCookie/issues/new) or [pull requests](https://github.com/cottsak/DevCookie/pulls) are really appreciated.